Gonzalez, Schoop homer, Pineda solid as Twins top White Sox

+CHICAGO (AP) — Michael Pineda and the Minnesota Twins came through with a tidy effort when they didn’t have much room for error.

-CHICAGO (AP) — Marwin Gonzalez and Jonathan Schoop hit solo homers in the second inning, Michael Pineda pitched five sharp innings and the Minnesota Twins beat the Chicago White Sox 3-1 on Tuesday night.
+Marwin Gonzalez and Jonathan Schoop hit solo homers in the second inning, Pineda pitched five sharp innings to help the Twins beat the Chicago White Sox 3-1 on Tuesday night.

 Eddie Rosario knocked in an insurance run in the eighth as the AL Central-leading Twins won their third straight to remain 3 1/2 games ahead of Cleveland.
 Minnesota (80-51) moved to 29 games above .500 for the first time since Sept.
 26, 2010.